 Although it may be suspected on clinical grounds, the presence of EHV can only be definitively diagnosed by a suitably equipped and experienced laboratory.
 Where disease is suspected, the attending veterinary surgeon should take the following samples and submit them to an appropriate laboratory:

-Following any abortion, stillbirth or newborn foal death: fetus and placenta or foal carcass for specific post mortem examination for EHV at a suitable pathology facility where spread of infection can be contained, thereby preventing the possibility of further contamination of the stud farm environment and/or personnel;
+• Following any abortion, stillbirth or newborn foal death: fetus and placenta or foal carcass should be sent for specific post mortem examination for EHV at a suitable pathology facility where spread of infection can be contained, thereby preventing the possibility of further contamination of the stud farm environment and/or personnel;

 Veterinary surgeons should submit blood samples preserved with heparin or EDTA in addition to clotted (serum) samples.